ubc-library-rc/intro-git/content/fork-and-clone.md

 ### Pushing local changes to your fork
-As you edit the files on your local computer use the `git add` and `git commit` commands to take snapshots of your work.
-It is good practice to regularly synchronize your local copy (the _clone_) with the copy in your own GitHub repository (the _fork_).
+It is good practice to regularly synchronize your local copy of the repository (the _clone_) with the repository in your own GitHub account (the _fork_).

 To do this, open a terminal in your clone directory and run the command `git push`